Xiuwenzhu/Java/README.md

 # Java
-# I am learning Java in my school.
-Here are the projects I built.
+# Here are some of the projects I built.